-Cash and cash equivalents, cash segregated under federal regulations, cash held by Baird private equity partnerships, deposits with clearing organizations and receivables are financial assets with carrying values that approximate fair value due to their relatively short-term nature.
+Cash and cash equivalents, cash segregated under federal regulations, deposits with clearing organizations and receivables are financial assets with carrying values that approximate fair value due to their relatively short-term nature.
 Money borrowed, payables, accounts payable, accrued expenses and other liabilities are financial liabilities with carrying values that approximate fair value due to their relatively short-term nature.
 Securities either purchased or sold under agreements to resell or repurchase are carried at contractual amounts, plus accrued interest.

-Refer to footnote 8, Fair Value of Financial Instruments for further information.
+Refer to footnote 8.
+Fair Value of Financial Instruments for further information.